felix007/fotorama/readme.txt

 * All Browsers.
 From IE 7 to Safari on iOS.
 Including Android and Windows Phone.
 * Neat and transparent.
 Looks great by default, even better with your settings.
-* Compact in-page and epic full-screen mode.
+* Compact in-page and epic fullscreen mode.
 * Touch gestures.
 Fine response to drag and swipe.
-* Responsive.
+* Seamless responsive.
 * Fast CSS3 transitions.
 * Save Bandwidth.
 Fotorama lazy loads only one image ahead.
 * Let Fotorama play photos automatically.
 The show will stop on touch.
+* Thumbnails, shuffle, keyboard navigations, loop, and more...

 Licensed under the MIT.